Rehmaaany/100-Days-of-Python/README.md

 Day-29: Revised all the concepts of KNN and KMeans and practiced linear and multiple linear regression on cars dataset. <br />
 Day-30: Revised and practiced Logistic Regression algorithm in Python and also started to learn SVM. <br />
 Day-31: Learned and practiced SVM both hard and soft with kernel trick. <br />
 Day-32: Started to implement ML Algorithms on datasets.
-Applied KNN on car evaluation dataset from kaggle.
+Applied KNN on car evaluation dataset from kaggle. <br />
+Day-33: Implemented KMeans, Linear Regression and SVM on breast cancer, housing price and iris data sets respectively.
+Also started learning about Neural networks. <br />